Mindbliss Hospital

 Risk factors for depression

-Several factors can play a role in depression:
+Several factors can play a role:

 • Biochemistry: Differences in certain chemicals in the brain may contribute to symptoms of depression.